Fiat's Mirafiori production revamp imminent, say union sources

-MILAN, Jan 7 (Reuters) - Fiat will begin modifying production lines at its Mirafiori plant in northern Italy very soon, union sources said on Tuesday, suggesting the company is making good on its pledge to safeguard car manufacturing in its domestic market.
+MILAN (Reuters) - Fiat FIA.MI will begin modifying production lines at its Mirafiori plant in northern Italy very soon, union sources said on Tuesday, suggesting the company is making good on its pledge to safeguard car manufacturing in its domestic market.

 Politicians and unions have kept a close eye on developments at Mirafiori amid speculation about possible delays to the carmaker’s promised 1 billion euro ($1.36 billion) investment in the plant where it is expected to build a new Maserati sport utility vehicle (SUV) to help bring its loss-making European business back to profit.